 The assessment predicts no significant effects and consequently no mitigation is required.
 In keeping with best-practise, construction and operation of the proposed development will be undertaken in way that minimises damage to the peatland bird habitats surrounding the development site.
 The decommissioning of the proposed compound will occur after the construction of the wind farm is completed and will included reinstatement of habitats across the proposed development site.
+Where practical, this will include small-scale measures designed to benefit birds such as small shallow pools for breeding waders.

 The assessment also considers the contribution that the proposed development would make to the cumulative impact of wind energy projects on the Shetland breeding populations of golden plover and curlew.
-It is concluded that the proposed development would contribute in a minor way to the cumulative impact on these species.
-In both cases the cumulative impacts on these species are judged to be Not Significant for the purposes of the 2017 EIA Regulations.
+It is concluded that the proposed development would not contribute to the cumulative impact on these species.
+This is because the pairs identified as potentially affected by displacement and/or habitat loss were also identified as being potentially affected and assumed to be displaced by assessment of the Viking Wind Farm (Viking, 2018).
+Therefore, the pairs assumed to be displaced by the proposed development are already included in the cumulative impact assessment undertaken for the Viking Wind Farm (Viking, 2018).

-Should the construction of the proposed development occur in the bird breeding season (it is planned to occur outside the breeding season) the measures set out in the Viking Wind Farm Breeding Bird Protection Plan designed to avoid disturbance of breeding Schedule 1 bird species and reduce disturbance to other breeding bird species will also be adopted.
+Should the construction of the proposed development occur in the bird breeding season (it is planned to occur outside the breeding season) the measures set out in the Viking Wind Farm Breeding Bird Protection Plan designed to avoid disturbance of breeding Schedule 1 bird species and reduce disturbance to other breeding bird species will be adopted.

-- 5.1.1 This chapter reports on the likely significant effects with respect to ornithology associated with the construction, operation and decommissioning of the proposed development. - 5.1.2 Figure 5.1 is referenced in the text where relevant. - 5.1.3 This chapter is supported by Confidential Appendix 5.1, and Confidential Figure 5.2.
-Following best practice (SNH,2009), this appendix contains information relevant to the assessment that relates to the breeding sites of scarce and specially protected bird species.
+- 5.1.1 This chapter reports on the likely significant effects with respect to ornithology associated with the construction, operation and decommissioning of the proposed development. - 5.1.2 Figure 5.1 is referenced in the text where relevant.

+5.1.3 This chapter is supported by Confidential Appendix 5.1.
+Following best practice (SNH, 2009), this appendix contains information relevant to the assessment that relates to the breeding sites of scarce and specially protected bird species.